MohitBhatt-16/NLP-Projects/Email Classification -TFIDF Logistic Regression/README.md

-This model classify mails using TFIDF Vectorizer and Logistic Regression
+This model classify mails using TFIDF Vectorizer and Logistic Regression and helps in distinguishing  between spam and real mails